eXascaleInfolab/ASE-lab-2023/README.md

 ___
 ## Prerequisites and dependencies

-- Ubuntu 18 or higher.
-For a different OS, please refer to the [InfluxDB installation portal](https://portal.influxdata.com/downloads) and install InfluxDB version 2.4.
+- Ubuntu 18 or higher (For a different OS, please refer to the [InfluxDB installation portal](https://portal.influxdata.com/downloads) and install InfluxDB version 2.4).
 - Docker version 20.10 (or higher)
 - Clone this repository, you will need the data files.
 ___